chrisculver/CorrelationMatrixManager/DOCS/index.rst

 Home
 ====

-This code is written as an add-on to the gwu-qcd library.
-It takes as input information about a lattice and a list of operators.
-It then manages the computation of the correlation matrix, exiting if wick contractions or numerical evaluation of diagrams are missing.
+This code manages the correlation matrix for hadron spectroscopy calculations.
+It is currently specialized to mesonic operators.

 ..  toctree::
     :caption: User Guide